rspencer01/Project-Magrathea-V2/README.md

  * Do this by caching data near the player (don't load it all at once)
  * Determine the type of terrain at each point algorithmically
  * Display this with textures
- * Introduce basic vegetation (this may need to be a second project, at first)
+ * Introduce basic vegetation and wildlife
  * See from there.

 Progress: